sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/index.md

 For more information, follow the install and configuration docs for your specific deployment type: [Docker Compose](docker-compose/index.md), [Kubernetes with Helm](kubernetes/helm.md), or [Kubernetes without Helm](kubernetes/index.md).

-## Federation

-Federation refers to using multiple Sourcegraph servers together, each of which is responsible for a subset of repositories.

-Currently the only supported federation use case is [redirecting your Sourcegraph instance's users to Sourcegraph.com for _public_ repositories](../federation/public_repositories.md) (instead of mirroring, analyzing, and indexing public repositories on your Sourcegraph instance).

-> NOTE: We plan to enhance federation in the future to support merging data (such as cross-references) from multiple Sourcegraph instances, sharing user accounts, etc. [Post an issue](https://github.com/sourcegraph/sourcegraph/issues) if you have a specific feature request for federation.

 ## External services